telefonicaid/fiware-orion/test/acceptance/behave/README.md

   - If attribute number is "1", the attribute name is without consecutive, ex: `attributes_name=temperature` Else attributes number is major than "1" the attributes name are prefix plus consecutive, ex:
         `attributes_name=temperature_0, attributes_name=temperature_1, ..., temperature_N`
   - If would like a wrong query parameter name, use `qp_` prefix
+  - the `-harakiri` option is used to kill contextBroker (must be compiled in DEBUG mode)